Manifolds.jl: An Extensible Julia Framework for Data Analysis on Manifolds: Manifolds

 In some cases, the exponential and logarithmic maps can be derived in closed form, but otherwise they are expensive to evaluate.
-Therefore, one often uses a retraction $\retr_p \colon \tspace{p}{\cM} \to \cM$, which approximates the exponential map.
-When the retraction can be inverted, i.e. from $p$ and $q$ we obtain $X$, this inverse retraction $\retr_p^{-1} \colon q=\retr_p X \mapsto X$ can be used to approximate the logarithmic map.
+Therefore, one often uses a retraction $\retr_p \colon \tspace{p}{\cM} \to \cM$ that approximates the exponential map to (at least) first order\cite[Def.~3.47]{boumal2022intromanifolds}.
+When the retraction can be inverted, \ie from $p$ and $q$ we obtain $X$, this inverse retraction $\retr_p^{-1} \colon q=\retr_p X \mapsto X$ can be used to approximate the logarithmic map.
+While the exponential map, and hence also the logarithmic map, depend on the metric, a retraction is defined by properties of the retraction along a curve $c(t) = \retr_p(tX)$ for $X\in\tspace{p}{\cM}$ and its derivative $c'(t)$ and hence is independent of the metric.

-Finally, since tangent vectors $X\in \tspace{p}{\cM}$ are defined only at their associated point $p$, there is a need to “transport” $X$ to another point, say $q\in\cM$.
-This can be done by the so-called parallel transport $\partrans{p}{q} X$.
-Because this map is roughly as expensive to compute as the geodesic, it is often approximated with other methods, called vector transports.